substancelab/capistrano-remote/README.md

 Sure, you could SSH to the server, find the proper path, and remember the correct invocation for your rails console, but we already have an SSH automation tool; Capistrano.

-This gem adds tasks to Capistrano that lets you start a Rails console or dbconsole on your servers without manually SSH'ing:
+This gem adds tasks to Capistrano that lets you run rake tasks or start a Rails console or dbconsole on your servers without manually SSH'ing:

 ## Examples